HUMSI — Human Security Initiative

 Leandro Bermudez, a naturalized U.S. citizen from Venezuela, and his 7-year-old daughter Lucia traveled to Colombia on March 10, 2026, to complete her I-130 visa application at the U.S. Embassy in Bogota.
 On March 16, U.S. officials denied Lucia's visa request citing a June 2025 Trump proclamation targeting terrorists and security threats.
 Lucia has lived in Utah since age 2 and attends school there.
 Her attorney argues the denial misinterprets the order and that Lucia, as the daughter of a U.S. citizen, should be exempt.
 The family is working with lawyers and Utah's congressional delegation to secure a federal waiver to bring her home.

-Sexual assaults at San Diego ICE detention center left uninvestigated
+Undocumented immigrants report sexual assaults at San Diego detention center left uninvestigated

 Mar 24, 2026San Diego, CA

 San Diego County Sheriff's officials failed to investigate at least seven reported sexual assaults and four attempted sexual assaults at the privately run Otay Mesa immigration detention center in 2025.
-A 2020 memorandum of understanding between the sheriff's department and CoreCivic gives detention center Warden Christopher LaRose authority to decide whether to investigate rape allegations at the facility, which houses approximately 1,500 federal immigration detainees awaiting hearings.
-CoreCivic conducts only administrative investigations and refers potentially criminal matters to law enforcement, but no criminal investigations were pursued despite the allegations.
+A 2020 memorandum of understanding gives detention center Warden Christopher LaRose authority to decide whether to investigate rape allegations, while CoreCivic conducts only administrative investigations and claims to refer criminal matters to law enforcement.
+A San Diego county supervisor is seeking to revisit the agreement that grants the private contractor this investigative authority.

 Honduran Man Detained After 14 Years on Order of Supervision